jelsandra/stable-diffusion-v1.5-gtx/README.md

 ### Green colored output images

 - If you have a Nvidia GTX series GPU, the output images maybe entirely green in color.
 This is because GTX series do not support half precision calculation, which is the default mode of calculation in this repository.
 To overcome the issue, use the `--precision full` argument.
 The downside is that it will lead to higher GPU VRAM usage.

-###

-## Changelog

-- v1.0: Added support for multiple samplers for txt2img.
-Based on [crowsonkb](https://github.com/crowsonkb/k-diffusion)
-- v0.9: Added support for calculating attention in parts.
-(Thanks to @neonsecret @Doggettx, @ryudrigo)
-- v0.8: Added gradio interface for inpainting.
-- v0.7: Added support for logging, jpg file format
-- v0.6: Added support for using weighted prompts. (based on @lstein's [repo](https://github.com/lstein/stable-diffusion))
-- v0.5: Added support for using gradio interface.
-- v0.4: Added support for specifying image seed.
-- v0.3: Added support for using mixed precision.
-- v0.2: Added support for generating images in batches.
-- v0.1: Split the model into multiple parts to run it on lower VRAM.